joostice/constitution/joostice-constitution.md

 - (b) each period of 12 months after the expiration of the previous financial year of the association, commencing on 1 March and ending on the following last day of February.

 _Note: Schedule 1 of the Act provides that an association’s constitution is to address the association’s financial year._

+---

+### Appendix 1 - Application for membership of association
+#### (Clause 3 (1))

+##### APPLICATION FOR MEMBERSHIP OF ASSOCIATION
+##### JOOSTICE INCOPORATED [insert inc #]

+Incoporated (incoporated under the _Associations Incorporation Act 2009_)

+I, [full name of applicant] of [address], [occupation], hereby apply to become a member of the above named incorporated association.
+In the event of my admission as a member, I agree to be bound by the constitution of the association for the time being in force.

+[signature of applicant]

+I, [full name],  a member of the association, nominate the applicant for membership of the association.

+[signature of proposer] [date]

+I, [full name],  a member of the association, second the nomination of the applicant for membership of the association.

+[signature of seconder] [date]

+---